Von Ormy, Texas: City of Von Ormy

 In 2008, Art Martinez de Vara became the first mayor of Von Ormy, becoming one of the youngest mayors in the United States.
 He is a sixth-generation Von Ormian.

 Martinez de Vara's tenure is notable for its four consecutive annual tax cuts of 10% each.
 The formation of the city of Von Ormy spurred a movement of suburban city formation in South Texas.

 In 2010, TV personality Chris Marrou was appointed associate municipal judge of Von Ormy.

 Von Ormy today

 Von Ormy was home to a budding South Texas film industry centered around the Von Ormy Film Commission.
-In 2013, the San Antonio Express News declared Von Ormy the "Farm Film Capitol of South Texas".
+In 2013, the San Antonio Express-News declared Von Ormy the "Farm Film Capitol of South Texas".

 As of 2020, the Von Ormy Film Commission was dissolved and no longer operates.

-According to an interview with Mayor Sally Martinez in 2019, a substantial portion of city government is funded with revenues from a speed trap on I-35.
+According to an interview with Mayor Sally Martinez in 2019, a substantial portion of city government is funded with revenues from area sales tax, and a smaller amount of revenue generated from traffic citations on I-35.